What you need to know about Apple's new iPad Mini | Venture

 Powerful performance

 This year’s new iPad Mini features the new A15 Bionic chip, and Apple says it delivers up to 80% faster performance than the previous generation.
-It is also equipped with a new USB-C port allows faster connectivity, and there are cellular models with 5G for those on the go.
-And, this little machine also boasts all-day battery life – up to 10 hours.
+It is also equipped with a new USB-C port that allows faster connectivity, and there are cellular models with 5G for those on the go.
+This little machine also boasts all-day battery life — up to 10 hours.

 Front and back camera